US-CBP/cbp-theme/developer-guide.md

 A demo app is located under app/kitchensink with all the components available so that one can experiment and test changes.
 Run 'npm run dev', which builds and uses gulp serve.
-The demo app runs http://localhost:8888 (BrowserSync will find the next available port so look for the logs)
+The demo app runs at http://localhost:8888.
+`npm run dev` will open browserSync UI which provides local link http://localhost:8888 to navigate to the app.

 ## Testing the Kitchen Sink using Visual Diff Image